 Of course, you don’t have to limit yourself to beige or white.
 I’ve seen so many gorgeous lightweight blazers this spring, and I know we’ll continue to see them this summer.
 Here are some to choose from at various price points.

-I’ve been wearing the white leather Keds for the past year, but recently I picked up these Madewell Sidewalk Sneakers and the Tory Burch Leather Howell Lace-Up Sneaker.
-I like them both and they fit true to size, but I have to tell you, those Tory Burch Sneakers are some of the sweetest I’ve ever worn.
+I’ve been wearing the Tory Burch Leather Howell Lace-Up Sneaker (in Titanium white and Tory navy) for a few years now.
+These sneakers are some of the sweetest I’ve ever worn.
 They’re a splurge, but so, so sweet!

-Finally, at least for this list, you’ll need a summer handbag.
-If you only want to invest in or even carry one bag this summer, I’d suggest a light colored neutral, maybe a beige, pale pink or warm caramel.
+Finally, at least for this list of summer wardrobe essentials, you’ll need a summer handbag.
+If you only want to invest in or even carry one bag this summer, I’d suggest a light colored neutral, maybe a beige, pale pink, soft white or warm caramel.
 Select one that will work nicely with your chosen neutrals and signature colors.
-For a stylish, but economical choice, I suggest this Nordstrom leather crossbody in beige smoke.
-(No photo here) Or if you’d like something a little more caramel in color, check out this Bella crossbody in tan pecan.
-Bellissima!

-Well, for the sake of not losing you altogether due to the length of this post, I’m going to simply name a few “honorable mentions.”
+Well, for the sake of not losing you altogether due to the length of this post, I’m going to simply name a few “honorable mention” summer wardrobe essentials.
 These are items that may or may not be essential to you depending on your lifestyle and personal style essence.

 - Denim jacket – This is a wardrobe essential, period.
 But depending on where you live and travel this summer, you may or may not use it often.